vishwaparekh/SCOUT/README.md

 #### 1. Introduction
 Cancer is one of the largest public health burdens across the world.
-One out of every four deaths in the United States is due to cancer [1] .
-Furthermore, there are nearly 140 patients per oncologist [2] .
+One out of every four deaths in the United States is due to cancer.
+Furthermore, there are nearly 140 patients per oncologist.
 The process of clinical decision-making is the essence of everyday clinical practice.
 Oncology guidelines, such as NCCN guidelines, form a key component of clinical decision making.
 However, most of the clinical guidelines are available in the PDF or text format and span over hundreds of pages.
 In the current scenario, oncologists rely on keyword-based